praveen13c/Praveen13c/README.md

 Hi,

 This is Praveen Singh Chauhan and I’m a creative person , hence doing coding again after long time.
-Previously i did in FoxPro Win n DOS and Visual Basic (frontend and backend).
+Previously i did in FoxPro Win n DOS and Visual Basic (frontend and backend), Now learning Coding on Python , JavaScript, HTML, CSS for WDD means Website Design and Development and app too , if needed .

 but if you think that’s it I’m an artist too, Actor, Director, Music composer, Background Music, Editor, Writer, Producer, VFX and designer too along with Youtuber.